cppitems/cppitems/items/012/item.md

 **Hint**: `SpaceVector` already supports the required operators to calculate the mean and standard deviation including also `sqrt`.
 Nevertheless, you are allowed to extend the implementation of `SpaceVector` if required for your implementation.

+Prepare yourself for a discussion on your submission.

 ## Task 2
 The second task in this exercise is to extend the implementation of the `Distribution` class to support a construction from different container types.
 At least the following container types should be supported: `std::vector`, `std::list`, `std::deque` .